azzynovais/azzynovais/README.md

-"What does the jackal says?"
+"What does the riolu says?"

 ## Minhas Habilidades e Ferramentas